ipfs/ipfs-webui/README.md

 The translations are stored on [./public/locales](./public/locales) and the English version is the source of truth.

 We use Transifex to help us translate WebUI to another languages.
-If you're interesting in contributing, go to [our page on Transifex](https://www.transifex.com/ipfs/ipfs-webui/translate/), create an account, pick up a language and start translating.
+If you're interested in contributing, go to [our page on Transifex](https://www.transifex.com/ipfs/ipfs-webui/translate/), create an account, pick a language and start translating.

 #### To Start Translating

 1. [Create Transifex account](https://www.transifex.com/signup/?join_project=ipfs-webui)
-2. Go to https://www.transifex.com/ipfs/ipfs-webui/translate/, pick up the language, and start translating
+2. Go to https://www.transifex.com/ipfs/ipfs-webui/translate/, pick a language, and start translating

 #### To Sync Translations